ocaml/opam/master_changes.md

   * Update init test to make it no repo [#5327 @rjbou]

 ### Engine
+  * Clone opam-repository once and use it locally instead of downloading individual commits [#5449 @kit-ty-kate]

 ## Github Actions
   * Depexts: replace centos docker with almalinux to fake a centos [#6079 @rjbou]